TAJIKISTAN – The Trip

 Utterly isolated, this wild-east town is the logical base to explore the eastern Pamirs.
 Think white box houses, crisscrossing power lines and rocky bone-dry ridges.
 7546m Muztagh Ata, on exceptionally clear days, hangs on the eastern horizon.
 A meandering river valley below the main road level creates the area’s nearest approximation to greenery.
 Murgab’s population has significant Tajik and Pamiri contingents, contrasting with surrounding communities that are almost entirely Kyrgyz.
 This place has no electricity (power is solar for light only), ATMs or internet access.
 The layout is confusing: the upper road is the main Pamir Highway and the much lower road has the bazaar, petrol stations and a bunch of shipping containers.
 Other roads are bumpy dirt.

-I arrived just as total dark was enveloping the mountains.
+I arrived just as total darkness was enveloping the mountains.
 It was cold and windy and I got let off at Erali Guesthouse, the only homestay or hotel that seemed to be open.
 There are 3 sleeping rooms and I was put in the only one with a stove.
 I refused the stove being lit as I don’t sleep well if it is too warm.
 I put out my sleeping bag on the thin colourful mattresses lining the walls on the elevated sleeping platform.
 Colourful rugs lined all the walls.

 Around Murgab.
 There are five potential places to visit in the area but I did not go to any of them as it was very off-season.